fuzzylabs/evidently-monitoring-pattern/README.md

 The metric server will receive the price prediction along with the feature(s) (model inputs) used for the prediction.
 The features are used to monitor data drift by Evidently using the data drift monitor.

-The metrics produced by Evidently will be logged to Promethus's database which will be available at port 9090.
+The metrics produced by Evidently will be logged to Prometheus's database which will be available at port 9090.
 To access Prometheus web interface, go to your browser and open: http://localhost:9090/

-To visualise these metrics, Grafana is connected to Promethus's database to collect data for the dashboard.
+To visualise these metrics, Grafana is connected to Prometheus's database to collect data for the dashboard.
 Grafana will be available at port 3030.
 To access Grafana web interface, go to your browser and open: http://localhost:3000/ .
 If this is your **first time using Grafana**, you will be asked to enter a username and password, by default, both the username and password is "admin".

 To stop the demo, press ctrl+c and shut down docker compose by running the following command: